DebadityaShome/debaditya-portfolio/content/home/experience.md

     date_start: '2021-02-01'
     date_end: '2021-05-01'
     description: |2-
+      Overview:

       * Built an end-to-end NLP pipeline for Multi-document abstractive summarization of Radiology reports of COVID-19 patients
       * Trained longformer and BERT models on a Slurm multi-GPU cluster in an HIPAA protected server.
       * Achieved a ROUGE-1 score of 0.410 on test dataset.